How to Backup Data Before Flashing a Custom ROM

 Manual Backup, Manual Set-Up

-The main drawback of manually copying your files to your PC is that, after installing your new ROM, your device will be as empty as brand new.
-You’ll need to copy your photos and files back by hand, and reinstall all your apps and settings—so this method does require extra work during setup.
+The main downside of manually copying your files to your PC is that, after installing your new ROM, your device will be completely empty, just like when it was brand new.
+You’ll need to copy your photos and files back yourself, and reinstall all your apps and settings—so this method does require a bit more effort during setup.

 3. Backup via Custom Recovery

 If this is your first time installing a custom ROM, you’ll need to use a custom recovery tool.
-This is a special boot mode (separate from your regular Android system) that gives you a simple menu to do things like formatting partitions, installing new ROMs, or taking a full backup of your phone.
+This is a special mode (separate from your usual Android system) that gives you a simple menu to do things like format partitions, install new ROMs, or take a full backup of your phone.

 ClockworkMod Recovery